The Home of Fantasy Sports Analysis

 Demario Douglas has exactly nine targets in four games this season.
 That includes two of the Patriots’ last three games.
 In games in which he’s seen nine targets, Douglas averages 14.6 fantasy points per game.
 That’s with only scoring one touchdown.
 Douglas has a Week 14 bye, but he’s worth stashing and possibly starting before then.
 It’s difficult to trust any Patriots pass catcher beyond Hunter Henry.

 Demarcus Robinson is probably staying put in Los Angeles as the Rams maintain their hunt for a playoff spot.
 Robinson is a trustworthy veteran, proving his worth with a walk-off touchdown in overtime on Sunday.
 He caught six of nine targets for 94 yards and two touchdowns.
 This was after Puka Nacua was ejected for fighting, however.
-If Robinson is traded, where to would depend if he remains a Week 10 waive wire target.
+If Robinson is traded, where to would depend if he remains a Week 10 waiver wire target.
 As is, he is worth a spot on most competitive roster benches.

 Jalen McMillan is out with a hamstring injury.
 The Buccaneers could have used the rookie on Monday Night Football in their overtime loss to the Chiefs.
 McMillan figures to be a far trust worthier option for the rest of the season than Sterling Shepard.
 His biggest competition for targets in Tampa are tight end Cade Otton and the three-headed running back monster of Rachaad White, Bucky Iriving, and Sean Tucker.